IXOM 2017 NSW & ACT

 - In the case of a tie, the winner will be chosen by the heat co-ordinator from those that are tied.

-- The four Grand Finalists will be announced on the Tuesday evening and we would appreciate a representative from each business being available for the main judging at lunch time Thursday.
+- The four Grand Finalists will be announced on the Tuesday evening and we would appreciate a representative from each business being available for the main judging at lunch time Wednesday and a representative from the winning provider to also be at the Thursday Awards Dinner.

 - As with the heats, the origin of each sample will not be revealed.
 The samples will be judged by a panel nominated by WIOA comprising technical water experts and water industry connoisseurs.